 The defendants, including the bathhouse owner and four employees, were brought handcuffed to the court room and made to stand in a metal cage guarded by two rifle-wielding policemen.

 "The ruling proved our innocence and cleared the name of the hammam.
-I swear we did nothing wrong," said Fathy Abdel Rahman, owner of the bathhouse.
+I swear we did nothing wrong," said Fathy Abdel Rahman, the owner.

 "Finally, an Egyptian court issued a verdict in a case of this kind according to the law," Ahmed Hossam, a defence lawyer, told AFP.